akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+- ✨ *inlet*: metadata retrieval is now pluggable.
+In addition to SNMP, it is now possible to set exporter names, interface names and descriptions directly in the configuration file.
+See `inlet`→`metadata`.
 - ✨ *inlet*: allow extraction of prefix length from BMP.
 See `inlet`→`core`→`net-providers`.
 - 🩹 *inlet*: fix Netflow processing when template is received with data
 - 🌱 *build*: minimum supported Node version is now 16